rawles/edit.tf/README.md

   This means that effects like the top and bottom of double-height characters having different colours, or even different characters entirely, may be achieved.
 This editor does not yet display such effects.
+* The editor has a cut and paste function.
+Firstly, you must define the rectangle you want to cut.
+After pressing ESC, the arrow keys can be used to define the rectangle.
+During this process, the editor stays in escape mode.
+Lowercase x cuts the rectangle, which can be pasted with ESC-v.

 ## Related links